 - Use the Folder edit field to specify the name for the temporary folder into which the files will be extracted.
 The folder will be created if it does not already exist.
 The suggested folder depends on the setting of the Unzip and Try base folder field in the Folders tab of the Configuration window.

 - Check the Create an entry in the Programs menu checkbox to have WinZip create a group in the Windows Start menu with shortcuts to the Unzip and Try folder.

 - Use the Name for menu entry edit field to specify the name to use for the Programs menu entry.

 - Use the Maximum items edit field to specify the maximum number of items to be placed in the Unzip and Try window.

 - The Create items for programs and documents only checkbox lets you control whether WinZip creates icons for all files in the archive or only for the specified files.
 When this option is selected, icons are created for executable files and files with associations.
 Icons are also created for any files with names starting with "read" (in order to catch files with names like "readme.1st", "read.me", etc).

 Operations performed by the Unzip and Try feature:

-When you click on the OK button in the Unzip and Try window, WinZip performs the following operations:
+When you click the OK button in the Unzip and Try window, WinZip performs the following operations: